Disha9248/Excel_Projects/Ecommerce Dashboard/Readme.md

 The e-commerce company aims to enhance profitability and sales performance by addressing key challenges, including:

-- Wants to know year on year growth The company needs to identify areas where costs are rising or pricing strategies are ineffective.
+- Wants to know year on year growth profit, sales and profit margin.
-Sales Performance by Category: Technology, office supplies, and furniture contribute to overall sales, but the company must determine which categories are driving profits and which require improvement.
+- Technology, office supplies, and furniture contribute to overall sales, but the company must determine which categories are driving profits and which require improvement.
-State-wise Sales Variation: Sales distribution across states varies significantly.
+- Sales distribution across states varies significantly.
 Some states generate high revenue, while others underperform.
 The company must focus on optimizing sales strategies in low-performing regions.
-Product Subcategory Optimization: Phones and chairs are top-performing subcategories, but lower-performing subcategories like binders and tables need evaluation to improve profitability.
+- Sales by top-performing subcategories, need evaluation to improve profitability.
-Segment-Wise Focus: The sales distribution among consumer, corporate, and home office segments should be analyzed to tailor marketing strategies effectively.
+- The sales distribution among consumer, corporate, and home office segments should be analyzed to tailor marketing strategies effectively.<br><br>

 ## Dashboard Features